 - Hero Killer: Otto takes down Kurt Helborg and even Karl Franz.
 The latter gets better.

 - Horny Vikings: Essentially so, being Norscan warlords.
 Ethnically speaking, they're Taleuten, but they were raised Norse and consider themselves such, taking pride in their adoptive culture and all that entails.

 - Magic Knight: In-game, the Glottkin are both a terrifying fighter and a level 4 Wizard, because Otto (a warrior), Ethrac (a wizard) and Ghurk (a giant monstrosity) are all treated as a single model.

 - Multi-Armed and Dangerous: Ethrac, the sorcerer of the brothers.

-- Too Spicy for Yog-Sothoth: Drinking Otto's blood essentially burned Vlad von Carstein from inside out and infected him with a disease.
+- Too Spicy for Yog-Sothoth: Drinking Otto's blood essentially burns Vlad von Carstein from inside out and infects him with disease.